 As we say goodbye to California next month, these are some of our favorite things that we did during our time in Southern California.
-If you’re headed here on vacation, definitely check some of these out!
+If you’re headed here on vacation, these are the best places to visit in Southern California.

 I was just looking back through my Instagram and ran across a post from 2013 where I talked about our White Family Bucket List.
 I said we’d made a list of things we wanted to do before we moved away from California someday.